10.3 Support to youth work

 Funding

 The Ministry of Education and Culture annually allocates government funding to the national youth organisations, municipal youth work, statutory bodies, and other actors doing youth work.
 The Ministry has additional appropriations for measures that address topical issues, such as young people's social empowerment, international projects, and new forms of youth work and youth culture.
-In 2023, the appropriations and budget items in the youth sector were 41.5 million euros for the promotion of youth work, 22.4 million euros for youth workshop activities and outreach youth work, and 13.7 million euros for the certain grants and central government transfers of youth services to the municipalities.
-However, according to the Finnish Government's General Government Fiscal Plan from April 2024, it was decided to make cuts to the budget of the Ministry of Education and Culture, which created a budget pressure worth 65 million euros from the grants for culture, science, sport and youth work.
-As the Finnish National Youth Council Allianssi states, if the grant cuts from the Ministry of Education and Culture were implemented in line with the former Lotteries Act, the youth sector would be affected by 9% of the cuts, which would be 13.5 million euros in 2026.
-According to Research Director Eila Kauppinen (Finnish Youth Research Society) and Executive Director Timo Kontio (Into ry), previous financial cuts are already having an effect across Finland in the form of resource shortages, especially in outreach work and workshops, and the future cuts could put a strain on youth work, in particular in smaller municipalities and organisations.
+In 2023 the appropriations and budget items in the youth sector were 41.5 million euros for the promotion of youth work, 22.4 million euros for the youth workshop activities and outreach youth work, and 13.7 million euros for the certain grants and central government transfers to municipalities for youth services.
+However, according to the Finnish Government's General Government Fiscal Plan from April 2024, it was decided to make cuts to the budget of the Ministry of Education and Culture, which created a budget pressure worth of 65 million euros from the grants for culture, science, sport and youth work.
+As the Finnish National Youth Council and Youth Sector states, if the grant cuts from the Ministry of Education and Culture were implemented in line with the former Lotteries Act, the youth sector would be affected by 9% of the cuts, which would be 13.5 million euros in 2026.
+According to Research Director Eila Kauppinen (Finnish Youth Research Society) and Executive Director Timo Kontio (Into ry), previous financial cuts are already affecting across Finland in the form of resource shortages, especially in outreach work and workshops, and the future cuts could put a strain on youth work, in particular in smaller municipalities and organisations.

 Cooperation